dev-academy-programme/computer-setup/macos-linux-setup.md

 # MacOS and Linux Computer Setup for EDA

+If you haven't already done so, please DO NOT upgrade your iOS (Mac version) to the latest version, Monterey.
+This is incompatible with Discord screen share and we're waiting on Discord to provide a fix.

 1. Start the terminal and make `zsh` the default shell
     - Run `zsh --version` in your terminal to determine if you already have `zsh` installed
       - If you do: